Preparing for a video visit

 A video visit is the closest option to an in-person visit.
 And the goal is to make the telehealth visit as much like an in-person visit as possible.

-Tip: To learn more about what a telehealth visit is like, watch this video.
+Tip: Watch this video to learn more about what to expect from a telehealth visit .

 If you’re using video to talk with a doctor, there are a few things you can do ahead of time to help the visit run smoothly.